Tango Initiation: Beginner 6 week series

 At Tango Mercurio we are committed to the on-going development of our teaching faculty and the level and quality of dancing in the DC community.
 For this reason we host classes and workshops with national and international guest instructors, in an effort to continue raising the standard of tango dancing in DC.
 See our Guest Instructor page for more information.

-The Anti-Social Track (ADV)
+The Anti-Social Track (advanced)

 Limited spots are available on an annual basis for teacher training.
 Applications must be approved by Tango Mercurio’s Artistic Director.